-- Clinical translational research mentor - CTR-CAQ faculty advisor (assigned by program) - Thesis advisor - Other faculty member - 3 or 4 individual guidance committee (IGC) meetings - IGC will also oversee overall progress and defense/presentation of the capstone project - This committee is not another thesis advisory committee!
+- Chair: CTR-CAQ faculty advisor (assigned by program) - Clinical translational research mentor - Thesis advisor - Other faculty member - 4 individual guidance committee (IGC) meetings (~6, 12, 18, 24 months) - IGC will oversee and advice on progress and completion of the capstone project and progress in the program (CTRE) - This committee is not another thesis advisory committee! - The focus is on guidance!